Last updated: Aug-27-2023

 - Must not contain any of these characters:

-The Cloudinary Transformation Builder is a brand new UI designed to help you create and save your transformations in a simple and easy to use way.
-Here's some of the features and functionality you can get by using the builder:
+The Cloudinary Transformation Builder is the UI for creating and saving your transformations in a simple and easy to use way.
+The Transformation Builder has two modes of operation:

-- Simple and intuitive UI for selecting and configuring transformation actions - easily discover actions and parameters as you build.
+- A simple and intuitive UI for selecting and configuring transformation actions - easily discover actions and parameters as you build.

 - Transformations built as a series of self-contained actions so you can see the results of each one as you apply it.